UPPMAX/R-python-julia-matlab-HPC/docs/python/load_runPython.rst

    We will use Python 3.11.x in this course!

-.. admonition:: Output at UPPMAX as of Oct 10 2023
+.. admonition:: Output at UPPMAX as of Feb 28 2024
    :class: dropdown

        .. code-block::  tcl